Crystallize logo

 Digital Ocean

-DigitalOcean’s App Platform is a developer-friendly PaaS (Platform-as-a-Service) that offers fully managed static and dynamic hosting with built-in CI/CD, container support, and scalable backend services.
+DigitalOcean’s App Platform is a developer-friendly PaaS (Platform-as-a-Service) offering fully managed static and dynamic hosting, built-in CI/CD, container support, and scalable backend services.
 It allows developers to deploy static sites, APIs, and full-stack applications on a high-performance cloud infrastructure.

 Under the hood, it runs on Kubernetes-backed compute nodes with global CDN caching, ensuring low latency and high availability.
-While it offers more flexibility than Netlify or Vercel, it requires more manual configuration setup, making it better suited for developers who need more control over their stack.
+While it offers more flexibility than Netlify or Vercel, it requires more manual configuration, making it better suited for developers who need greater control over their stack.

 Recommended Use Cases.
 DigitalOcean App Platform is primarily used for static sites, APIs, and full-stack applications that require more control over infrastructure, scaling, and backend services.
 It's a great alternative to AWS, Google Cloud, and Azure for developers who want a simpler cloud hosting experience.